GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 The graphs are stored in a tree structure based on these basic parameters:

-* `REPOSITORY_URI`: The base URL (for a http repository) or path (for a file system repository)
+* **_Repository URI_:** The base URL (for a http repository) or path (for a file system repository)
-* `REPOSITORY_NAME`: An editorial name representing the target group or vendor for the graphs.
+* **_Repository Name_:** An editorial name representing the target group or vendor for the graphs.
 This is necessary to allow restricted access to graphs containing licensed or other non-public input data such as traffic data
-* `REPOSITORY_PROFILE_GROUP`: A group of profiles with specific characteristics lke the usage of traffic data or the pre-calculation of advanced data structures e.g. for fastisochrones
+* **_Repository Profile-Group_:** A group of profiles with specific characteristics lke the usage of traffic data or the pre-calculation of advanced data structures e.g. for fastisochrones
-* `GRAPH_EXTENT`: The geographic region covered by the graph
+* **_Repository Extent_:** The geographic region covered by the graph
-* `GRAPH_VERSION`: The version defining the exact structure of the graph files as well as the logic used to compute the contents
+* **_Graph Version_:** The version defining the exact structure of the graph files as well as the logic used to compute the contents
-* `ENCODER_NAME`: Definition of the means of transportation, which determines specific steps/algorithms etc. during graph building.
-The `ENCODER_NAME` is no directory name in the repository, but part of the file names.
+* **_Encoder Name_:** Definition of the means of transportation, which determines specific steps/algorithms etc. during graph building.
+The _Encoder Name_ is no directory name in the repository, but part of the file names.

 A _timestamp_ or _data_version_ property is not used.
 When a graph is re-calculated with updated input data (OSM, traffic, ...),